 The patient’s concerns are sometimes specifically related to musculature, with patients believing that certain parts of their body are inadequately muscular.
 This symptom is known as muscle dysmorphia and occurs almost exclusively in men, with 22.2% of men with Body Dysmorphic Disorder experiencing muscle dysmorphia.

-People can have a wide range of insight, from understanding that their perceptions about their bodies are unrealistic to fully believing the reality of their perceived imperfections.
+People can have a wide range of insight.
+Some understand their thoughts about their bodies are unrealistic while others fully believe in their perceived imperfections.
 On average, insight is generally low, with different studies reporting that 27-60% of Body Dysmorphic Disorder patients are completely convinced their beliefs about their bodies are true.
 Two-thirds people have delusions of reference, believing that others are looking at them, talking about them, and treating them negatively because of their perceived imperfections.
 Patients with delusions generally have more severe forms of the disorder and worse level of functioning.
 Adolescent patients are more likely to have delusions than adult patients.

 Treating Body Dysmorphic Disorder